Have you ever asked yourself if you’d be able to save time and resources by not spending your already limited resources on assets that don’t need it?

 Sadly, in the maintenance world, you’re expected to do more every year with an ever-shrinking resource pool.
 In a perfect world, your maintenance staff would be large enough to get the job done right, but that is rarely the case.
 When considering maintenance strategies, you need to take resources into consideration.

 For example, a preventative maintenance plan will do little good if you do not have the manpower to perform the PMs when they are scheduled.

-The manufacturer should be a go-to source of information.
-Often an equipment manual will provide a detailed outline of what work needs to be done to keep it properly maintenanced.
+The manufacturer should be your go-to source of information.
+Often, an equipment manual will provide a detailed outline of what work needs to be done to keep it properly maintained.
 That being said, keep in mind that these are general guidelines and, depending on your situation, you may want to increase or decrease the frequency.

 In situations with very old assets that have a short remaining life, you might find it best to run the asset to failure, and then purchase a replacement.
 This may not be true if the asset has a very high CoF, but luckily you now know how to find this answer 🙂

 Where did it land in your Criticality Matrix?